coin100-dao/.github/profile/README.md

 - Introducing fee-based treasury and liquidity growth mechanisms.
 - Supporting multiple liquidity pools to maximize liquidity and decentralization.
 - Simplifying public sale mechanics to ensure broad accessibility and ease of participation for all investors.
+- **(New)** Enhancing the public sale with vesting schedules, purchase caps, delays, and multi-token payment options.

 ## Key Principles and Features

-### Fairness and Equal Treatment of Holders
+### 4.1.
+Fairness and Equal Treatment of Holders
 Every holder’s balance scales proportionally with changes in the total market cap.
 No single participant is advantaged or disadvantaged during rebases.

-### Global Rebase Mechanism
+### 4.2.
+Global Rebase Mechanism
 On each rebase call, the total supply adjusts to reflect the updated top 100 crypto market cap.
 All balances scale equally, maintaining each holder’s fractional ownership.

-### Fixed Pricing During Presale
+### 4.3.
+Fixed Pricing During Presale
-During the presale period, C100 tokens are sold at a fixed rate of 1 C100 = 0.001 USDC.
+During the presale period, C100 tokens are sold at a fixed rate of 1 C100 = 0.001 USDC (example rate).
 This ensures price stability and predictability for early investors.

-### Fee-Based Treasury and Liquidity Growth
+### 4.4.
+Fee-Based Treasury and Liquidity Growth
 C100 introduces a 2% transaction fee, split equally between the treasury (1%) and the approved liquidity pools (1%).
 This mechanism supports continuous growth and funding for development, marketing, and liquidity provisioning.

-### Multiple Liquidity Pool Support
+### 4.5.
+Multiple Liquidity Pool Support
 C100 supports multiple liquidity pools (C100/USDC) managed by the admin to maximize liquidity, enhance decentralization, and ensure resilience.
 This allows liquidity to be distributed across various DEXs, providing flexibility for liquidity providers and improving price stability.

-### Simplified Public Sale Mechanics
+### 4.6.
+Simplified Public Sale Mechanics
-The public sale is streamlined to accept only USDC at a fixed rate, reducing complexity and enhancing user experience.
+The public sale is streamlined to accept only USDC (and/or other tokens) at a fixed rate, reducing complexity and enhancing user experience.
 This ensures broad accessibility and ease of participation for all investors.

 ## Tokenomics

-### Initial Parameters
+### 5.1.
+Initial Parameters
 - **Total Supply:** Equal to the initial top 100 crypto market cap (denominated in C100 units).
-- **Initial Price:** Fixed at approximately 0.001 USDC per C100 token during presale.
+- **Initial Price:** Fixed at approximately 0.001 USDC per C100 token during presale (example).
+- **(New)** Vesting & Purchase Caps: The public sale may include vesting schedules, purchase limits, and delay periods (see [Section 10.6](#public-sale-enhancements-new)).

-### Distribution (Treasury Allocation & ICO)
+### 5.2.
+Distribution (Treasury Allocation & ICO)
 - **Treasury Allocation:** 100% of the initial supply is allocated to the treasury for distribution during the ICO and liquidity provisioning.
 - **ICO Allocation:** The treasury manages the sale of C100 tokens during the ICO, allowing widespread distribution and community participation.

-### Rebase Formula
+### 5.3.
+Rebase Formula
-**ratio = M_new / M_old**
-- **New Supply = Old Supply * ratio**
+ratio = M_new / M_old New Supply = Old Supply * ratio
-- Every holder’s balance is multiplied by the same ratio.
+Every holder’s balance is multiplied by the same ratio.
 This ensures fair and transparent tracking of the market cap changes.

-### Market Dynamics and Price Stability
+### 5.4.
+Market Dynamics and Price Stability
 If the market cap doubles, all balances double, maintaining the same fractional ownership.
 As the community matures and markets become more efficient, the token price should remain stable around its baseline in response to these proportional adjustments.

-### Liquidity Provider Rewards
+### 5.5.
+Liquidity Provider Rewards
 Liquidity providers are incentivized through a fixed reward system.
 A dedicated 1% fee from each transaction is allocated to all approved liquidity pools, ensuring deep liquidity pools, reducing slippage, and fostering a robust trading environment.

-### Fee-Based Treasury
+### 5.6.
+Fee-Based Treasury
 A 1% transaction fee is collected and sent to the treasury address.
 This mechanism supports the growth and sustainability of the project by funding development, marketing, audits, and other strategic initiatives.

 ## Technical Architecture

-### Polygon Network
+### 6.1.
+Polygon Network
 Deployed on Polygon for low gas fees and high throughput, ensuring efficient and cost-effective transactions for users.

-### C100 Token Contract
+### 6.2.
+C100 Token Contract
-Implements ERC20 standards with a rebasing mechanism, ownership control, pause/unpause functionalities, fee splitting between treasury and multiple liquidity pools, and integration points for future governance.
+Implements ERC20 standards with a rebasing mechanism, ownership control, pause/unpause functionalities, fee splitting between treasury and multiple liquidity pools, rebase ratio limits, and integration points for future governance.

-### Public Sale Contract
+### 6.3.
+Public Sale Contract
 Handles the initial distribution of C100 tokens.
-Investors purchase C100 with USDC at a fixed rate during the ICO period.
+Investors purchase C100 with USDC (and potentially other whitelisted tokens) at a fixed rate during the ICO period.
 Unsold tokens are burned at the end, ensuring only the circulating supply reflects real participants.

-### Scaling and GonsPerFragment
+### 6.4.
+Scaling and GonsPerFragment
 Balances are tracked in a large integer unit called “gons.”
 The global `gonsPerFragment` variable determines how these translate into user balances.
 On rebase, adjusting `gonsPerFragment` updates everyone’s balance proportionally in O(1) complexity.

-### Rebase Mechanism
+### 6.5.
+Rebase Mechanism
 The rebase mechanism adjusts the total supply based on the new market capitalization and current price.
 During presale, a fixed price is used, and post-presale, the price is determined by averaging prices from multiple approved liquidity pools (C100/USDC).
 This ensures accurate and real-time supply adjustments aligned with market conditions.

+### 6.6.
+Rebase Ratio Limits (New)
+To prevent extreme jumps in supply, the C100 token contract enforces **maxRatio** and **minRatio** during a rebase.
+For example:
+- **maxRatio = 2e18** (+100% limit on a single rebase)
+- **minRatio = 0.5e18** (–50% limit on a single rebase)

+Any attempted rebase ratio outside these bounds will revert, ensuring stability and protecting holders from drastic supply changes.

+### 6.7.
+Enhanced Public Sale Features (New)
+The new **`C100PublicSale`** contract introduces:
+- **Multiple Payment Tokens:** Buyers can purchase C100 using approved ERC20 tokens at defined rates.
+- **Vesting Schedules:** Purchased tokens are locked for a certain duration (e.g., 12 months) and claimable after the vesting period.
+- **Purchase Caps:** Each wallet can only buy up to a set maximum of C100 tokens during the sale, preventing large whales from dominating.
+- **Purchase Delays:** After buying, users must wait a certain time (e.g., 5 minutes) before buying again, mitigating bot abuse.
+- **Finalize and Burn:** After the sale ends, any truly unsold tokens are burned, preserving supply integrity.
+- **Claim Function:** Once the vesting period is over, users call `claimTokens()` to retrieve their purchased C100.
+- **Admin Rescue:** Tokens accidentally sent to the sale contract (except C100 itself or whitelisted payment tokens) can be rescued by the admin, ensuring safety.

 ## Governance

-### Transition from Owner to Governor
+### 7.1.
+Transition from Owner to Governor
 Initially, the treasury manages the contract.
 Over time, a governor contract can be introduced.
 The governor can propose and vote on changes (parameters, treasury usage, etc.), enabling community-driven evolution.

-### Future Governor Contract
+### 7.2.
+Future Governor Contract
 By deploying a governor contract and timelock controller, the project gradually moves towards full decentralization.
 Governance token holders can vote on upgrades, new features, or parameter changes (e.g., adjusting the rebase frequency, fees, or liquidity rewards).

-### Community Involvement
+### 7.3.
+Community Involvement
 The community will shape the project’s future by proposing:
 - Adjusting parameters (fees, rebase frequency)
 - Allocating treasury funds for development, marketing, or liquidity